 Now THIS is a rainfall shower!
 Love how the circular room design combined with the dark tiles creates such an intimate but dramatic space 🚿 #showerinteriors #rainfallshower #showerroom #bathroom #bathroomideas #bathroominterior #bathroomremodel #interiors #interiordesign #interiorstyle #interiorstyling #moderndesign #interiordecor #interiordesigner #instahomedecor #instastyle #interiorinspo #interiordetails #interior2you #interior123

 As with any shower, you should firstly decide which kind of system you want.
-What I mean by this is that, for example, a concealed set-up is where the valves and pipework for the shower are hidden behind the wall.
+For example, a concealed set-up is where the valves and pipework for the shower are hidden behind the wall.
 This layout will result in a neat look, but it will also be more difficult to install as you’ll need to rip open the surface.

-Rainfall showerheads can be attached to an exposed pipe, recessed into or fitted on the ceiling, or installed on the wall.
-As with most bathroom brassware, the most common finishes are chrome and stainless steel, but there is an endless concoction of finishes out there, from gold, nickel, and matt black to tarnished brass and burnt copper – now these will make a real statement.
+You can attach rainfall showers to an exposed pipe, recess them into or fit them on the ceiling, or install them on the wall.
+As with most bathroom brassware, the most common finishes are chrome and stainless steel.
+However, there are an endless concoction of finishes out there.
+There’s everything from gold, nickel, and matt black to tarnished brass and burnt copper.
+Now, these will make a real statement.

-Also consider adding a handset to yours – this is recommended if you have little ones, as it will make washing them easier, and helps when cleaning.
+Also consider adding a handset to your rainfall shower.
+We recommend this if you have little ones, as it will make washing them easier, and helps when cleaning.

-Finally, the shape and finish of your showerhead can be dictated by the style of your bathroom, so think about how the new set-up will work as part of the rest of your décor.
-Are you partial to the industrial look, or prefer something a bit more glam, for instance?
+Finally, the shape and finish of your showerhead depends on the style of your bathroom.
+So think about how the new set-up will work as part of the rest of your décor.
+Are you partial to the industrial look for rainfall showers, or prefer something a bit more glam, for instance?

-Ok – technical bit: due to their size, rainfall showers require a high amount of water pressure – so you must find out what the levels are like in your property before deciding on which system to go for.
+The technical bit: due to their size, rainfall showers require a high amount of water pressure.
+So you must find out what the levels are like in your property before deciding on which system to go for.

-Water pressure is measured in bars and generally ranges from a low 0.1 bar up to high pressure of 5 bar.
-If you have your heart set on a certain design, it is possible to have a boost pump fitted – but check with a plumber before buying to see if this can be done in your home.
+You measure water pressure in bars and this generally ranges from a low 0.1 bar up to a high pressure of 5 bar.
+If you have your heart set on a certain design of rainfall showers, it is possible to fit a boost pump.
+However, check with a plumber before buying to see if they can do this in your home.

-There are a wide variety of options on offer to suit every style and budget, starting from around £500 for a quality system with rainfall showerhead.
+There are a wide variety of options on offer to suit every style and budget.
+They start from around £500 for a quality system with rainfall showerhead.

-Featured image: The Big Rain by Dornbracht requires ceiling installation and measures an impressive 56 x 65cm.
+Featured image: Rainfall showers: The Big Rain by Dornbracht requires ceiling installation and measures an impressive 56 x 65cm.
 Available in a stainless steel finish from West One Bathrooms, £4806.